18F/before-you-ship/_includes/decommissioning_checklist.md

+* [ ] Notify any users of the system, via banner across the site, email, Slack, etc.
 * [ ] Export any production data and put it into Google Drive, for [records retention](https://handbook.18f.gov/records-management/) purposes.
 * [ ] Ask [cloud-gov-support@gsa.gov](mailto:cloud-gov-support@gsa.gov) for the cloud.gov organization to be deleted.
 * [ ] Delete any associated AWS resources, and decommission any AWS accounts.
 Ask in [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure) for help.